All Episodes

 That's a child.

-The uh ruling overturned a lower court judge's decision that a girl now older than 18 was too young to get married at age 15.
+The ruling overturned a lower court judge's decision that a girl now older than 18 was too young to get married at age 15.

 Now, the panel said that there was no clear legislative or statutory guidance on common law marriage, and that Colorado courts have not determined the age of consent.

-So how about that one, folks?
+So, how about that one, folks?

-Um Frankly, the sooner boys and girls learn about that institution, the better off they'll be.
+Frankly, the sooner boys and girls learn about that institution, the better off they'll be.

-Black adults hear I'm sorry, folks.
+I'm sorry, folks.

-I'm just in a I'm in a giddy mood today.
+I'm just in a giddy mood today.

-Uh uh black adults hear better than white adults.
+Black adults hear better than white adults.

-A government study found the study also found that women hear better than men, and that overall hearing in the U.S. is about the same as it was 35 years ago, despite the advent of ear blasting devices such as the walkman and the iPod.
+The study also found that women hear better than men, and that overall hearing in the U.S. is about the same as it was 35 years ago, despite the advent of earblasting devices such as the Walkman and the iPod.

-Uh, scientists suspect that melanin plays a role in how the body removes harmful chemical compounds caused by damage to the sensitive hair cells in the inner ear.
+As the years go by, scientists suspect that melanin plays a role in how the body removes harmful chemical compounds caused by damage to the sensitive hair cells in the inner ear.

-Boys have typically uh done noisier activities.
+Boys have typically done noisier activities.

 Anybody believe that's what the difference is?